We're Available 24/ 7. Contact Now.

 5. Be Digitally Smart

-Educate them about online safety and cyberbullying.
+• Teach them about online safety and the dangers of cyberbullying.

-Encourage tech-free family time like meals or weekend outings.
+• Encourage tech-free family time like meals or weekend outings.

 Try this: Co-watch or co-play sometimes to understand their digital world.